shiba24/aws-lambda-deploy-script-python/README.md

-# aws-lambda-deploy-python-package
+# AWS Lambda Deploy Script for python package
-Script to deploy python functions into AWS lambda.
+This is one-line shell script to deploy python functions into AWS lambda.
 ---